- Home/

 "When you have a stable budget and an emergency fund, your chances of successfully paying off debt rise significantly," says Hanson.
 "It often feels wrong to put money in savings when you could be paying off debt, but doing so is the #1 thing you can do to prevent using debt when things happen."

-Alexander Katsman, CEO and founder of Credit Booster, a professional credit repair company, recommends taking these additional steps to avoid temptation:
+Alexander Katsman, Founder and CEO of Credit Booster AI and Credit Booster, a professional credit repair company, recommends taking these additional steps to avoid temptation:

 Some people even freeze their cards, literally, to remove the temptation to spend.
 "I have a client, a trucker from Chicago, who put his cards in a bag of water and stuck them in the freezer," says Katsman.
 "I know it sounds dumb, but it worked.
 Twenty minutes to thaw an ice block is enough time to think about what you're doing.
 He paid off his consolidation loan in 14 months.
 Sometimes simple beats smart."